NVIDIA/spark-rapids/docs/dev/shimplify.md

 * substitute spark324 for spark323 in the package name and path,
 * and modify the comment from `{"spark": "323"}` to `{"spark": "324"}`

-Review the new repo state, e.g., using `git grep '{"spark": "324"}'` Besides of having to add the `release324` profile to various pom.xml as before, this is likely to be insufficient to complete the work on 324.
-It is expected to work on resolving potential compilation failures manually.
+Review the new repo state, e.g., using `git grep '{"spark": "324"}'`.
+Besides having to add the `release324` profile to various pom.xml as before, this alone is likely to be insufficient to complete the work on 324.
+It is expected you will need to work on resolving potential compilation failures manually.

 ## Deleting a Shim